riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 1:10:10: holden: fine by me even if GW just gets a new charity every 10 years and just exists and grows without doing anything totally new.

+1:12:00: elie: bigger donors are more sophisticated and ask more sophisticated questions. it might just take one full-time staff to maintain GW.

+1:13:00: it's possible that GW is just a project that fulfils and important function with a manageable amount of staff and the money moved could keep growing more than the operating expenses keep growing.

+1:14:14: elie: the challenge isn't the (?), but more a general worry/skepticism . maybe there will come a time when that becomes a problem.

+1:15:00: there is a number of things GW could do that would be extensions of what they're doing currently.

+1:15:50: keep doing what it's doing? or do more outreach? or find ways to have more top charities (not holden's favorite)? favorite: try to seed the next top charities. that's what we're doing with GW experimental work.

+1:16:55: givewell labs is dead → open phil.

+1:17:15: elie: givewell experimental: could fund startups, could fund RCTs, etc., but with the goal of getting a new GW top charity.

 # Commentary

 Coming soon.